DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 The Department for Education (DfE) does not employ teachers directly.
 Do not send us your CV, as we will not be able to help you find a teaching job.

-Please do not email to ask when a country or subject will be added to [Apply for QTS in England](https://apply-for-qts-in-england.education.gov.uk/eligibility/start).
-We'll publish updates about eligiblity for the service at [A fairer approach to awarding QTS to overseas teachers](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers).
+Do not email to ask when a country or subject will be added.
+We'll publish [updates about eligibility for the service on the GOV.UK website](https://apply-for-qts-in-england.education.gov.uk/eligibility/start).

 If you have general questions about the information on this page, you can email us at teach.inengland@education.gov.uk.